-Life is busy.
-Most of us are caught up in being busy and don’t notice what’s around us or what we are actually living.
-Because of that we miss most of the life.
+Life always gets in the way.
+We are always so busy.
+And most of us are caught up in being busy and don’t notice what’s around us or what we are actually living.

-Mindfulness is about learning to be present to yourself and your own life.
-It is a state of being that as a life coach will help you to maintain calm and peaceful.
-It is
+Mindfulness is about learning to be present for yourself and in your own life.
+It is a state of being that a life coach can and will help you to maintain calm and peace.

 Steps Towards Building a Mindfulness Practice for Life Coaches

-Breathe.
 Breathing is an important channel of connecting to our souls and body.
-Ask yourself powerful coaching questions to explore about the link between your breathing, your body and soul.
+Ask yourself powerful coaching questions to explore about the link between your breathing, your body, and soul.

-Have a quiet time.
-Even for 10 minutes make an effort to stay alone and have a quiet time with yourself every day.
+Even if it’s for 10 minutes — make an effort to stay alone and have a quiet time with yourself every day.

-Make art.
-Making art provides an aesthetic experience to come to our senses and help us to perceive our inner and outer World in a more intuitive way.
+Making art provides an aesthetic experience to come to our senses and help us to perceive our inner and outer world in a more intuitive way.

 Appreciate your achievements even small wins on a daily basis.

-Keep a gratitude diary.
-List at least five things that you are grateful of every night (family, health, job, people around you, nature, beautiful movie you just watched, money, creativity…) .
+List at least five things that you are grateful for every night (family, health, job, people around you, nature, the beautiful movie you just watched, money, creativity…).

 These might seem like small things you can do but trust us when we say that it all adds up in the long run.